randy-rebucas/clinic-management/docs/MULTI_TENANT.md

 ## Overview

-The clinic management system now supports multi-tenancy, allowing multiple clinics to operate independently on the same application instance.
+MyClinicSoft now supports multi-tenancy, allowing multiple clinics to operate independently on the same application instance.
 Each tenant is identified by a unique subdomain (e.g., `clinic1.example.com`, `clinic2.example.com`).

 ## Architecture